leapfrogtechnology/coding-guidelines/docs/git/code_review_checklist.md

 ---
-id: code_reviewe_checklist
+id: code_review_checklist
 title: Code Review Checklist
 sidebar_label: Code Review Checklist
 ---

-Smart commits allows a team to perform actions on Jira issues from a single commit.
+Smart commits allows a team to perform actions on JIRA issues from a single commit.
 Users can enter the issue key and the desired action such as time tracking or closing an issue.

 #### List: